 Paint a thin layer of Mod Podge on the edge of the wicker charger and then sprinkle on the glitter.
 Work in small portions, don’t try to do the whole edge of the charger at once or else the Mod Podge will dry before you can get the glitter on it.

 Once the glitter is on and dry, add the cut outs.
 Figure out the placement first, then apply a layer of Mod Podge onto the back of the cut outs.
-Place them where you want on the wicker charger and press firmly, holding for about a minute.
+Place them where you want on the upcycled Valentine’s Day Art and press down firmly, holding for about a minute.
 This will make sure the Mod Podge grabs the charger and keeps the paper in place.
 It may be necessary to add more Mod Podge in areas where the paper doesn’t stick to the charger.

 And now for more thrifty goodness!